Figaro Coffee: History

-Figaro Coffee was established in November 1993 by seven college friends, including Pacita "Chit" Juan and Reena Francisco, as a small kiosk in Glorietta mall in Makati selling fresh ground coffee and tea paraphernalia.
-Juan and Francisco were classmates at the University of the Philippines, where Juan had studied Hotel and Restaurant Administration.
+Figaro Coffee was established in November 1993 by seven college friends, including Pacita "Chit" Juan and Reena Francisco, as a small kiosk in Quad mall (now Glorietta) in Makati.
+Juan and Francisco were classmates at the University of the Philippines Diliman, where Juan had studied Hotel and Restaurant Administration.
 Juan, then involved in her family business, decided to start a coffee shop, something that she had earlier set out with while still in college.

 The first outlet was called "the F store" and employed one managing partner and two employees.
 The shop had coffee and tea paraphernalia including fresh ground coffee beans.
 After a few trying initial months, the owners decided to give the coffee shop a name.
 In April 1994, the founders chose the name "Figaro", inspired by the opera Barber of Seville.
 Juan and her friends wanted to set up a place where "Filipinos can get the perfect coffee and all the necessary accoutrements for coffee making”.

 Juan subsequently became the CEO of Figaro Coffee, a position she retained until 2008.
 Jose Fernando Alcantara became CEO in 2008, followed by CrisMel Verano in 2009.
 Francisco was the COO until 2008.

-In 1998, Juan met Father Roger Bagao, a coffee farmer and priest from Tagaytay City who headed a farmers' coffee cooperative.
+In 1998, Juan met Rev. Fr.
+Roger Bagao, a coffee farmer and Catholic priest from Tagaytay City who headed a farmers' coffee cooperative.
 In 1999, Figaro Coffee introduced Cafe Barako, as part of the "Save the Barako" campaign.
 Around the same time, the Figaro Foundation was set up, to help coffee farmers grow coffee profitably.